Exploration of Interpretability Techniques for Deep COVID-19 Classification using Chest X-ray Images: Materials and methods

 \subsection{Network models}

-During the course of this research, various network architectures were explored and experimented with, including several variants of VGG \cite{Simonyan15}, ResNet \cite{he2016deep}, ResNeXt \cite{xie2017aggregated}, WideResNet \cite{zagoruyko2016wide}, Inception \cite{szegedy2015going}, DenseNet \cite{huang2017densely}.
-Prior to training on the dataset of this research work, all the networks were initialized with weights pre-trained on ImageNet.
-After observing the results, 5 network architectures were shortlisted for further analysis and were also used to create an Ensemble for better prediction performance.
-The models were selected based on different criteria, such as performance, the complexity of the model, etc. The selected models are discussed in this section and Table~\ref{tab:params} shows the complexity of the models.
+During the course of this research, various network architectures were explored and experimented with, including several variants of VGG~\cite{Simonyan15}, ResNet~\cite{he2016deep}, ResNeXt~\cite{xie2017aggregated}, WideResNet~\cite{zagoruyko2016wide}, Inception~\cite{szegedy2015going}, DenseNet~\cite{huang2017densely}.
+Prior to training on the dataset of this research work, all the networks were initialised with weights pre-trained on ImageNet.
+After observing the results, five network architectures were shortlisted for further analysis and also used to create an ensemble using the majority voting strategy for better prediction performance.
+The models were selected based on different criteria, such as performance, complexity of the model, etc. The selected models are discussed in this section, and Table~\ref{tab:params} shows the complexity of the models. \paragraph*{ResNet:} At the nascent stage of deep learning, the deeper networks faced the problem of vanishing gradients/ exploding gradients~\cite{bengio1994learning,hinton2012improving}, which hampered convergence.
+The deeper network faced another obstacle called degradation, where the accuracy starts to saturate and degrade rapidly after a certain depth of the network.
+To overcome these problems, He et al.~\cite{he2016deep} designed a new network model called residual network or ResNet, where the authors came up with `Skip Connection' identity mapping.
+This does not involve adding an extra hyperparameter or learnable parameter but just adding the output from a preceding layer to a subsequent layer.
+It unleashed the possibility of training deeper models whilst avoiding these aforementioned issues.